Akashic101/LightsOut/README.md

 # LightsOut

-This is the game [Lights Out](https://www.logicgamesonline.com/lightsout/) programmed in JavaFX.
+This is the game [Lights Out](https://www.logicgamesonline.com/lightsout/) programmed in Java Swing.
 If you want to know how to play the game you can look at the explanation [here](https://www.logicgamesonline.com/lightsout/tutorial.html)

 ***